Introduction to BaseID

 What BaseID Provides

-Section titled “What BaseID Provides”- Credential Formats: W3C Verifiable Credentials (JWT-VC), ISO 18013-5 mobile driving licences (mDL), SD-JWT Verifiable Credentials
+Section titled “What BaseID Provides”- Credential Formats: W3C Verifiable Credentials (JWT-VC + Data Integrity), ISO 18013-5 mDL, SD-JWT VC, BBS+ unlinkable credentials, Hyperledger AnonCreds

-- Applications: Reference issuer portal, reference verifier portal, interactive playground
+- Applications: Reference wallet (web, browser extension, mobile), issuer portal, verifier portal, interactive playground

 Who is it for?